A Texas father and son are arrested in the killings of a pregnant woman and her boyfriend

 The arrests Wednesday night came more than a week after the bodies of Savanah Nicole Soto, 18, and Matthew Guerra, 22, were found in the parking lot of a San Antonio apartment complex, a crime scene that the city’s police chief originally described as “very, very perplexing.”

 San Antonio police Sgt.
-Washington Moscoso told reporters their deaths appeared to be the result of a drug deal but did not elaborate.
+Washington Moscoso told reporters that their deaths appeared to be the result of a drug deal, but did not elaborate.

-Soto’s family has said she was overdue to deliver her baby and had been scheduled to have an induced labor when she went missing the weekend before Christmas.
+Soto’s family has said her baby was overdue and that she had been scheduled to be induced when she went missing the weekend before Christmas.
 Moscoso said investigators now believe the couple were killed on Dec.
 21, meaning they had been dead for several days before police found them in Guerra’s car the day after Christmas.

 The killings have drawn attention beyond Texas and Moscoso said “misinformation” about the case had taken off on social media.